John 4:5

 What does John 4:5 mean?

 Genesis 33:18–20 explains how Jacob acquired this piece of land.
 After being reunited with his estranged brother Esau, Jacob looks for a plot of land to build a settlement.
 He finds one and buys it from the sons of Hamor.
-Jacob was renamed "Israel" by God, and became the patriarch of both the Jewish and Samaritan people (Genesis 32:28).
+Jacob was renamed "Israel" by God, becoming the patriarch of both the Jewish and Samaritan people (Genesis 32:28).
 Later, in Genesis 48:21–22, Israel (Jacob) would give this piece of land to his son, Joseph (Joshua 24:32).

 Expand